-Erieau, the trail shows gorgeous views of Lake Erie for 16 kilometers.
+Erieau, the trail shows gorgeous views of Lake Erie for 16 kilometre.
 As you head into Erieau, you will see

 McGeachy Pond along the southern side, which is a provincially significant wetland, with an observation platform where you can see the open skies and water of Lake Erie from a great vantage point.
 Moving into the village of Erieau, you have options for lunch from local favourites,

 Molly & OJs, and access to a wide sandy beach and an iconic pier.

 The Waterfront Trail continues to the west side of Chatham-Kent, connecting to the Great Trail, through the francophone community of

 Pain Court, to the shores of Lake St. Clair and the waterfront community of

 Mitchell's Bay.
 A short detour north of Base Line Road will take you to

 Wallaceburg Museum, a number of restaurants along the Sydenham River, and quaint downtown shops.